IEA-Paris/PPIAS/articles/understanding-the-software-of-the-mind-self-and-culture-analysis-of-the-secrets-to-happiness-health-and-long-life.md

 **Figure 60: Work values, leadership efficacy, and traditional leadership style**

 **Figure 61: Work values, leadership efficacy, and future-oriented leadership style**

-One year later, June 1889, he drew his most famous painting, *T\*\*he Starry Night*.
-It is a different style of painting known as expressionism.
-(See Figure 44).
-There is even a song written by Don McLean, entitled Starry, Starry Night.
-How can his style of painting change so dramatically within one year?
-In December 1888, he suffered from seizures, hallucinations, and nightmares, and cut of his earlobe.
-He admitted himself to the Arles Hospital and he was diagnosed with acute mania with generalized delirium.[^15](https://en.wikipedia.org/wiki/Health_of_Vincent_van_Gogh) Figure 44 shows a self-portrait with his ear cut off in December, 1889.
-(See Figure 45).

-**Insert Figure 44 and 45 here**

-In 1889, he drew a self-portrait that shows the "turbulent patterns signal a feeling of strain and pressure, symbolizing the artist's state of mind, which is under a mental, physical and emotional pressure" (Beckett, 1994, p.
-274; See Figure 46).
-In the Starry Night, the trees are threatening, the wind is howling, the stars are blurry, and the moon is mystical.
-His physical "Me" did not change within a year, but how he views and evaluates himself or "I" changed dramatically.
-He passed away in 1890.

-**Insert Figure 46 here**

 ### **Socialization and self**